 Join thousands receiving hot new sex related articles, goodies, and great deals.

-Health professionals are uncertain why Nocturnal Penile Tumescence occurs, although there is some evidence to support the theory that a full bladder may cause this type of erection.
-Other theories suggest that noradrenergic cells which inhibit the penile response are turned off during sleep, or that Nocturnal Penile Tumescence is triggered by the release of nitric oxide in the body while at rest.
+Health professionals are uncertain why nocturnal penile tumescence occurs, although there is some evidence to support the theory that a full bladder may cause this type of erection.
+Other theories suggest that noradrenergic cells which inhibit the penile response are turned off during sleep, or that NPT is triggered by the release of nitric oxide in the body while at rest.

-Nocturnal Penile Tumescence is thought to contribute to the health of the penis by oxygenating the penile tissue.
-Sexual health experts have studied Nocturnal Penile Tumescence, tracking when it occurs, to determine whether erectile dysfunction may stem from psychological or physiological problems.
+Nocturnal penile tumescence is thought to contribute to the health of the penis by oxygenating the penile tissue.
+Sexual health experts have studied NPT, tracking when it occurs, to determine whether erectile dysfunction may stem from psychological or physiological problems.